txyon/MoNE_Portfolio/README.md

   <figcaption align="center">Figure 1: Left: Underside of plywood, strand distribution.
 Right: Final "Star" result.</figcaption>
 </figure>

-In order to test the accuracy of the replication compared to the ground truth both images were run through astrometry.net (https://nova.astrometry.net/), a website that takes an uploaded image and locates its origin in the sky.
-As expected the ground truth capture positioned in the expected origin location.
-When processing the replication search time was longer but it was located and copies the location of orginial.
-Side by side these images can be told apart with the replecation lacking the enviromental noise that the original has.
-The next three images show the orgin with the real and fake overlayed and one of the origin by itself.
+In order to test the accuracy of the replication compared to the ground truth, both images were run through astrometry.net (https://nova.astrometry.net/).
+This website takes an uploaded image and locates its origin in the sky.
+As expected, the ground truth image was positioned in the origin location in the sky.
+The replication search time was longer when processing, but it was located and copied to the original location.
+Side by side, these images can be told apart from the replication, which lacks the environmental noise that the original has.
+The following three images show the origin with the authentic and fake overlays and one of the origins by itself.

 <figure>
   <p align="center">